Visual Analysis Essay: Example, Template & Writing Guide

 The picture shows the main steps in writing a visual analysis essay: introduction, main body, conclusion.

-How to Start an Art Essay
+How to Start a Visual Analysis Essay

 Every analysis starts with an introduction.
 In the first paragraph, make sure that: